Does the 220 PeV Event at KM3NeT Point to New Physics?

 The KM3NeT collaboration has very accurately determined the direction of the incoming $\mathcal{O}(100)$ PeV neutrino trajectory, with an uncertainty of $1.5^\circ$.
 The origin of KM3-230213A event corresponds to an incidence angle of $0.6^\circ$ at KM3NeT and $\sim 8^\circ$ above the horizon at IceCube.
 Using this, it is straightforward to determine the path length through rock and sea for KM3NeT, as well as the respective path length through ice en route to the IceCube detector for neutrinos coming from the same source.
 The topography is illustrated in \cref{fig:schematic}, where we show that the path through Earth for KM3NeT is an order of magnitude longer than that for IceCube.
 We employ this difference in propagation distance to alleviate the tension between IceCube and KM3NeT.
+Note that, a single transient source is essential, as it uniquely fixes the Earth-traversed chord length and prevents IceCube from sampling comparable path-lengths for similar events happening at different coordinates of the sky.
+However, this particular source can be as long-lived as $\mathcal{O}(1)$ year, as the location of IceCube at the South Pole means that the path length traversed through Earth would constantly be $\mathcal{O}(10)$ km, whereas for KM3NeT, Earth’s rotation would allow it to have the optimal Line-of-Sight distance through Earth matter during some time of the day.
 Namely, in what follows, we discuss two mechanisms where sterile neutrino flux partially transitions into active neutrino flux inside the Earth.
-Due to the longer propagation distance inside the Earth, the active neutrino flux at KM3NeT will be significantly higher compared to IceCube, compensating for the smaller effective area and shorter data-taking time, thereby alleviating the tension.
+Due to the longer propagation distance inside the Earth, the active neutrino flux at KM3NeT will be significantly higher compared to IceCube, compensating for the smaller effective area , and thereby alleviating the tension.